m4heshd/vuelectro/README.md

 - **`electron:compile:renderer`** - Builds just the renderer process files (Vue source files) in development mode

 - **`electron:build`** - Builds and packages your application for production

+### Native modules

+You don't have to manually set anything up to make native modules work with webpack unless for a very specific scenario.
+Vuelectro is preconfigured to automatically pick up your dependencies in both main and renderer processes.

 ## Debugging